hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-TiledMaps.package/SMABingGeocoder.class/README.md

-A SMABingGeocoder is a SMAGeocoder provides access for location using the Bing API
+A SMABingGeocoder is a SMAGeocoder that provides usage of the Bing API